xelis-project/xelis-blockchain/API.md

 #### Get Accounts
-Retrieve a list of available accounts (each account returned had at least one interaction on-chain)
+Retrieve a list of available accounts (each account returned had at least one interaction on-chain) The topoheight range in parameters search for all accounts having a on-chain interaction in this inclusive range.

 ##### Method `get_accounts`